sagarbhati23/test-app-repo/README.md

 Maven
 MySQL

-Setup Instructions
-Clone the Repository: Clone the project to your local machine.
-Database Setup: Create the todoappdb database and the users table in MySQL Update Credentials: Modify database connection details in UserDAO.java.
-Build and Run: Use Maven to build and run the project.

 How to Use
 Insert a User: Add new users to the database
 Select a User: Retrieve user information by ID.